Learning Opportunities & Extracurriculars

 This course satisfies the College of Arts and Sciences requirement of one course in experiential learning.
 An internship must be pre-approved for credit.

 The Economics Department is offering a one-credit course to help prepare students for a career in economics.
 Alumnus and Economics major Michael Norwood draws on his 28 years of financial industry experience as well as lessons learned on the UNC basketball team.

 The Economics Department’s new credential in DATA science introduces in-demand data skills applied to economics.
-Please see this flyer for more information.
+Please visit the DATA Science Credential page for more information.

 Extracurricular Activities in Economics

 The department offers a number of extracurricular clubs, honor societies and activities for undergraduate students to explore the discipline and to meet other economics majors.
 Many of opportunities are highlighted in the pages that follow.